Charles S. Peskin: Awards and honors

-He has also been a fellow of the American Academy of Arts and Sciences since 1994, a member of the National Academy of Sciences since 1995, and a member of the Institute of Medicine since 2000.
+He has also been a fellow of the American Academy of Arts and Sciences since 1994, a member of the National Academy of Sciences since 1995, and a member of the Institute of Medicine (now the National Academy of Medicine) since 2000.
 He is also an inaugural fellow of the American Mathematical Society and the Society for Industrial and Applied Mathematics.